salido/ios-challenge/README.md

 	- Handle payment.
 Assume all items are free.
 	- Have fancy UI.
 You can make the interface as barebones as you'd like.
 	- Account for screen rotation.
 	- Account for iPhone displays.
-Focus on iPads.
+Focus on iPads in fixed landscape orientation.
 - You can:
 	- Use (free) 3rd party frameworks and libraries, if needed.